ronkow/python-for-data-practitioners/README.md

 First, you need to install the Python Interpreter which checks and runs Python code.
 I will refer to the Python Interpreter as Python when it clearly refers to the software, not the language.

 There are a few ways to run Python code:
 - Type and save your code as a Python module (a file saved with the `.py` extension) in a text editor (e.g. Notepad).
-Run the module in a command line interface.
+Run the module in your operating system's command line interface.
 - Type and run your code interactively in your operating system's command line interface.
-- Type and run your code in an [Integrated Development Environment (IDE)](https://en.wikipedia.org/wiki/Integrated_development_environment).
+- Use an [Integrated Development Environment (IDE)](https://en.wikipedia.org/wiki/Integrated_development_environment).
 IDEs are software that help programmers to manage software projects and write code efficiently.

 There are many IDEs that support Python.
 For beginners, I recommend using [JupyterLab](https://pypi.org/project/jupyterlab/) which runs in a web browser.
 The following section shows you the installation of Python and JupyterLab in Windows.